NON-STATE ACTORS IN EDUCATION

 Entry/Establishment

-Registration and approval: All non-state schools must obtain a license from the state to operate in Eritrea.
-The 1991 Legal Notice No. 1 2 dictates the requirements concerning the establishment, management and supervision of non-government schools.
-According to MoE 2003, the standards of functional requirements define physical infrastructure necessary for schools, such as rooms and furniture set to provide library, laboratory, and IT services.
-The standard requirements of MoE, three students have to share one desk.
+Registration and approval: All non-state schools are required to obtain a license from the state to operate in Eritrea.
+The 1991 Legal Notice No. 1 dictates the requirements concerning the establishment, management and supervision of non-government schools, including standards in infrastructure, furniture, and IT services.

 Licence: No information was found.